 The ArcGIS Document Defragmenter utility defragments the storage inside an .mxd file to potentially reduce the file size.
 This utility is useful if your .mxd files are large in size.
 The utility can also defragment .sxd, .3dd, and, .mxt files.
-The utility is located in the Tools folder of the ArcGIS Desktop installation directory.
-By default, that location is <install path>:\Program Files\ArcGIS\Desktop<Version Number>\Tools.
+The utility is located in the Tools folder of the ArcGIS for Desktop installation directory.
+By default, that location is <install path>:\Program Files\ArcGIS\Desktop10.2.1\Tools.
 Alternatively, you can open the utility from All Programs > ArcGIS > Desktop Tools.

 You can defragment a single document file, all ArcGIS documents in a particular folder, or all documents found in folders beneath a point in the file tree.